dsc-courses/dsc10-2021-fa/syllabus.md

 There are two types of office hours:
 - Remote office hours: these are held on Zoom.
 Join the Zoom call by clicking the link within the calendar event on Canvas.
 - In-person office hours: these are held in-person on the second floor of the east wing of the San Diego Supercomputer Center ([map](https://g.page/SDSC_UCSanDiego?share)).
 Enter SDSC from the main entrance on Hopkins Drive, take the elevator up to the second floor, turn left at the kitchen, and meet in the common area.
 You may need a code to enter the building; you can find this code on Canvas embedded within each calendar event.
 This code **must not** be shared with anyone outside of the class.
+Make sure to hit the # key after entering the code.
     - In order to actually get help in-person, you'll need to join the queue at [autograder.ucsd.edu](https://autograder.ucsd.edu) and make a ticket.

 ## Teams